vvscode/docs/docs/tutorials/tutorials-ios/build-an-ios-facebook-app-to-call-your-friends-part-2.md

 ---
-title: "Build an iOS Facebook App to Call Your Friends: Part 2"
+title: 'Build an iOS Facebook App to Call Your Friends: Part 2'
+excerpt: >-
-excerpt: "This tutorial will add feature to the previous tutorial where you learned how to call Facebook friends."
+  This tutorial will add feature to the previous tutorial where you learned how to call Facebook friends.
 ---
 In this tutorial, we will be adding a feature to a previous project, the Facebook friend calling app.
 If you haven’t already, you can check that tutorial out [here](https://github.com/sinch/ios-call-your-facebookfriends).